The Duffy Boat Project

 The Heart Behind the Mission

-David Wetherelt, founder of Like Minds Alliance and also does Special Projects for Autism Society San Diego, is leading the project with an intensely personal sense of mission.
+David Wetherelt, founder of Like Minds Alliance and was also involved in Special Projects for Autism Society San Diego, is leading the project with an intensely personal sense of mission.
 David, who is himself autistic and a father to a neurodivergent son, understands the complexity of Autism not just through science and advocacy—but through lived experience.

 “I was misdiagnosed for decades,” David says.
 “Depression, OCD, bipolar, borderline.
 I had no idea I was autistic until just a couple of years ago.
 Everything made sense after that.
 And now, I’ve dedicated my life to helping others see it too—before it’s too late.”